geotrellis/geotrellis-netcdf/README.md

 Notice the assignments `latArray = vs.get(1)...`, `lonArray = vs.get(2)...`, and `tileData = vs.get(3)...`.
 These are enabled by prior knowledge that in GDDP files, the variable with index 1 is an array of latitudes, the variable with index 2 is an array of longitudes, and the variable with index 3 is three-dimensional temperature data.
-Perhaps a more robust way to do this would be to iterate through the list of variables and match against the string returned by `vs.get(i).getFullName()`, but the present approach is good enough for government work.
+Perhaps a more robust way to do that would be to iterate through the list of variables and match against the string returned by `vs.get(i).getFullName()`, but the present approach is good enough for government work.

 The dimensions of the temperature data are time (in units of days), latitude, and longitude, in that order.
 `vs.get(3).slice(0, 0)` requests a slice with the first (0th) index of the first dimension fixed; it requests the whole tile from the first (0th) day.